Last updated on June 28th, 2023 at 11:15 am

 - To decide and design complete the drainage system for the entire project, considering natural slopes of the ground, invert levels of nearby Nalla, drainage chamber, etc. with minimum excavation and therefore. minimum cost.

-- To reduce the cost of excavation and filling for roads plinths etc. consider cutting, filling quantities at initial stages while planning and designing the building.
+- To reduce the cost of excavation and filling for roads plinths etc. consider cutting, and filling quantities at the initial stages while planning and designing the building.

 - To decide the levels of all development works such as garden swimming pools, recreation facilities, septic tanks, underground water tanks, etc.